NASCAR could debut hybrids as early as 2022 – TechCrunch

 “We have to research all of this, but I think there are also some deployment options for intermediates and our speedways that can be explored,” Probst said, referring to courses of 1.5 miles or less in length.

-Many of NASCAR’s races — like the Daytona 500 — are endurance motorsport events (with multiple pit-stops) held on 1.5 to 2 mile oval tracks.
+Many of NASCAR’s races — like the Daytona 500 — are endurance motorsport events (with multiple pit stops) held on 1.5 to two-mile oval tracks.

-It could take more time to develop hybrid engine cars for these full-throttle formats, since EVs lose their regenerative braking qualities at steady rates of speed.
+It could take more time to develop hybrid engine cars for these full-throttle formats, as EVs lose their regenerative braking qualities at steady rates of speed.

 NASCAR is still sorting how a race hybrid would come together.
 “It will likely be some form of electrification parallel with our current internal combustion engine to add power,” Probst said.

-Note: Update: This article has been revised to reflect a misstatement by NASCAR that the sport plans to “go full electric.”
-NASCAR plans to “go full hybrid,” a spokesperson clarified.